 Bile Acid Malabsorption (BAM) is a condition which is often misdiagnosed as IBS.

-At least 1 in 100 people have BAM (1).
+It is thought that at least 1 in 100 people have BAM – pretty common!
+(1).
 If you have IBS which is sensitive to fat then you may BAM.

 In this article I will explain what BAM is and the common symptoms.
 I will also guide you on how to get a diagnosis and what treatment options there are for BAM.

 What Is Bile Acid Malabsorption?

 In normal digestion, your liver produces bile acids which are used to break down fat.
 After use, bile acids are directed back to your liver by your small intestine.